Is this the last gasp of the DSLR?

 The million-dollar question here is are mirrorless cameras worth all the hype?
 That is not generally a one size fits all kind of a response.
 I believe that we’re all in agreement here that photographers are a unique species blessed with a plethora of quirky traits and to that end, it’s all a matter of personal preference.

 At Eversure, we are passionate about photography and are constantly endeavouring to improve our product (and ensure that it’s not just smoke and mirrors) and service on behalf of our clients.
 Get in touch with us; you’ll be pleasantly surprised with our competitive rates and extensive cover.
-Head to our photography insurance page to find out more.
+Head to our camera insurance page to find out more.